 Although Hartford’s skilled building tradesmen were the most organized and often led the way with the eight-hour demand, other workers were inspired by May Day as well.
 Local cigar makers, hod carriers and vaudeville theater stage hands began or ended their strikes on May 1st.
 In 1909, over 200 newsboys with their own drum corps marched through Hartford streets carrying signs and waving flags.
 They were protesting the refusal of newspaper distributors to accept their unsold copies of two New York dailies.
 The boys urged customers to support their cause by only buying Hartford papers.

-May Day’s history was consciously blurred by those who linked its origin to the 1889 Socialist International meeting in Paris rather than the rich American tradition established five years earlier.
+May Day’s history was consciously blurred by those who linked its origin to European activists rather than the rich American tradition it was.
 Local governments began to declare May 1st as Children’s Health Day, lawyers and judges celebrated it as Law Day.
 For many years it was promoted as “Moving Day,” when families were supposed to transfer their household belongings to new locales.
 In the 40s and 50s, the VFW held “Loyalty Day “ parades in area towns to challenge the massive demonstrations in the U.S. and around the world.